andrewcz-se/retroai/README.md

 * **HTML5:** For the structure and content of the web pages.
 * **CSS3:** For styling, layout, and creating the retro, CRT-monitor aesthetic.
 * **JavaScript (with Canvas 2D):** For game logic, rendering graphics, and handling user input within each game.

-The core challenge was to build each game as a self-contained, single-file application, showcasing a minimalist and efficient approach to web development.